mlomboglia/yt-list/README.md

 # JavaScript Wrapper for YouTube API on list methods

-Simplify your life using this api to search, list videos, channels, comments on YouTube.
+Simplify your life using this api to search, list videos, channels, comments on YouTube.<br/>
 Results are on Youtube format

 # Install